Artemis918/accountcontrol/assignment-ai/README.md

 # Assignment using neuronal networks

 After using this tool for many years there now alot of entries with assigned subcategories.
-I extrycted them with a database tool into a csv file and here we go.
+I extracted them with a database tool into a csv file and here we go.
 Let's mess around with pytorch :-)

 ## Basics